Paxton & Whitfield, Jermyn Street

 I remember going to buy some Brie de Meaux and finding myself on the receiving end of a discrete interview.
 Exactly when did I plan to consume the cheese?
 And how warm (or cold) was my abode?
 The shop would always have a number of cheeses (stored in their cellar below) in varying stages of maturity.

 Even if you don’t have your own handy cheese cellar, Paxton’s has some excellent storage tips.

 Their (incredibly informative) site also includes this really handy guide to cheese and wine pairings.
 Worth bookmarking.

-I bought a superb goat cheese and chorizo mini baguette, with wonderfully gooey cheese, for pre-flight sustenance—and a piece of Stilton to tuck in my bag for later, back home.
+For pre-flight sustencance, I bought a superb goat cheese and chorizo mini baguette.
+The cheese was wonderfully gooey.
+I also bought some Stilton to tuck in my bag for back home.

 I was offered a chance to taste before I bought.
 It’s a little courtesy that means a lot.
 (Try that at Whole Foods!
 Although, Vancouver’s Les Amis du Fromage will always oblige).
-The small slice of Cropwell Bishop, made specially for Paxton’s, melted in my mouth, a rich dissolve of creamy delight with just enough tang to make it interesting but not at all tart.
+The small slice of Cropwell Bishop, made specially for Paxton’s, melted in my mouth.
+It dissolved with a creamy delight with just enough tang to make it interesting but not at all tart.

 According to Paxton’s: Sir Winston Churchill once observed “A gentleman buys his hats at Locks, his shoes at Lobbs, his shirts at Harvey & Hudson, his suits at Huntsman and his cheese at Paxton & Whitfield”.
 No mention of Fox (for cigars), though.
 Interesting.

-The staff are as obliging as ever, although no longer quite so carriage-trade formal as they used to be.
+The staff are as obliging as ever.
+Although Paxton’s is no longer so carriage-trade formal as they used to be.
 And the company has changed hands in recent years.
-But, still, how good it was to be able to go back and see them still there.
+But, still, how good it was to be see them still there.
 And, with a cheese-lover’s heaven like this, there’s very good reason they are.